Last Updated On October 16, 2020.

 Temmy (founder, Light Wears) is an amazing fashion and creative designer, he brands shirts and believes in supporting his guys get to the top.

-My friend, Gimba and I went to Ikeja over the weekend and on our way coming back we boarded a danfo bus.
+My friend, Gimba and I went to Ikeja and on our way coming back, we took one danfo bus.

-During our trip the conductor collected the fare and after some kilometers away from Computer Village a certain number of passengers alighted and new ones joined us.
+During our commute, the conductor collected the fare an some kilometers away from Computer Village, a certain number of passengers alighted and new ones joined in.

-Minutes passed and there was sudden commotion when the conductor and a roadside tout (agbero) started fighting because of 100 Naira!
-They dragged and pulled each other’s shirt and trouser.
-At a point, the agbero even seized the conductor’s footwear.
+Minutes passed and there was sudden commotion when the conductor and a roadside tout (agbero) started quarrelling over 100 Naira!
+They dragged and pulled each other’s clothes, and the agbero even seized our conductor’s footwear.

-We waited patiently for them to settle the matter but it was getting worse plus some folks banged our bus (don’t know why).
-We wasted 15 minutes and as if that wasn’t enough another tout confronted the driver behind the wheels and poured him a bottle of water!
+We waited patiently for them to settle and their quarrel was actually getting worse by the second.
+Boom!
+Out of no where, some folks banged our bus (I still don’t know why).
+And as if that wasn’t enough predicament, another agbero confronted the driver with a plastic bottle and emptied it.
+The man was drenched!